Create and Manage Tenants

 kubectl describe tenant <tenant-name>

-The following example shows the updated tenant admin group and GPU resource limits.
+The following example shows the updated Tenant admin group and GPU resource limits.

 kubectl describe tenant primary-dev